cccaballero/manolo_bot/README.md

 ## Developers information

-Use `requirements-dev.txt` to install the development dependencies.
+Use `uv sync --dev` to install the development dependencies.

 ### Pre-commit hooks

 After installing the development dependencies, For installing pre-commit scripts including ruff checks, you can run the following command:

 ```shell